BakersGit/BakersGit/README.md

 ## 🚀 About Me

 #### Hi there, i'm Kai also called Bakers!
 I’m a cross-platform app developer creating intuitive SwiftUI and Android apps with the goal of improving daily life through clean design and smart functionality.
+Many of my public repositories are not fully complete, as most of them were created for learning and experimental purposes.
+Further developed or actively maintained projects can be found in my pinned repositories.

 ## 🛠️ Tech Stack